ayZagen/secure-cookie/README.md

 Nodejs cookie library with signing and encryption support.
-For those familiar with [`cookies`](https://github.com/pillarjs/cookies) and  [`crypto-utils/keygrip`](https://github.com/crypto-utils/keygrip) this library is almost the same except encryption support.
+For those familiar with [`cookies`](https://github.com/pillarjs/cookies) and  [`crypto-utils/keygrip`](https://github.com/crypto-utils/keygrip) this library is almost the same plus encryption support.

 ## Installation